GSLabDev/libasynckafkaclient/INTRODUCTION.md

 ### Configuration

-To ease the integration with official Apache Kafka Protocol, libasynckafka implements identical configuration properties found in the officila clients of Apache Kafka.
+To ease the integration with official Apache Kafka Protocol, libasynckafka implements identical configuration properties found in the official clients of Apache Kafka.
 These properties can be used to tune the performance/reliability of the Kafka client.
 You have to create an object of `AsyncKakfa::KafkaClientConfig` and set required properties to appropriate value.

 This object is mandatory parameter for creating `AsyncKakfa::KafkaConsumer` OR `AsyncKakfa::KafkaProducer` object.
-Details of configuration properties and their default value are given in `CONFIGURATION.md` file.
+Details of configuration properties and their default value are given in [`CONFIGURATION.md`](https://github.com/GSLabDev/libasynckafkaclient/blob/master/CONFIGURATION.md) file.

 ### Brokers